 These are just a few tips to make your trip to New York even more amazing.
 That said, we could go on for pages and pages here—so make sure to connect with a New York trip planner for your own personalized recommendations.

-Like we said earlier, New Yorkers have tough exteriors—but at heart, they’re often kind, protective, and proud of their city.
+As we said earlier, New Yorkers have tough exteriors, but at heart, they’re often kind, protective, and proud of their city.
 That means you should never hesitate to ask for help or directions.
 Sure, maybe one person in ten will shrug you off.
 But the vast majority will be more than happy to help you out.
 New Yorkers come from everywhere, and most of us know what it’s like to be new to the city.

 Ready to take on New York City?
 Get in touch with a local New York City trip planner for help, or contact us for more information.
 You could spend hours trying to plan your trip yourself… but why would you?
 Oh, and don’t forget to check out: